 When should I arrive?

 We recommend arriving about 20 minutes before your allotted skating session, this gives you enough time to get your skates and store your belongings in our secure area.
+Please note belongings are left entirely at owner's risk.

 How long do skating sessions last?